-Mr. Ko Chun Wang, Kelvin, aged 31, joined the Group in 2015.
+Mr. Ko Chun Wang, Kelvin, aged 32, joined the Group in 2015.
 Mr. Ko is currently the managing director of a Group's subsidiary and director of various subsidiaries.
 He graduated from the University of Bath, United Kingdom, with a Bachelor's (Honors) Degree in Mathematical Science.
-He oversees the sales and marketing functions and online business development of the Group.
+He oversees the Group's overall management and operational of sales, online business development and back office departments.
 Mr. Ko is a son of Mr. Ko Wai Ming, Daniel and Ms. Cheng Hang Fan.